rjudy1/Code-Golf/AdventOfCode2017/README.md

 19. follow the graphic path
 20. 3D particle dynamics (acc dominates for a) and elimination by collision in space (b)
 21.
+22.
+23. count composites in a range (disguised as jumbled assembly)